RuthwikHM/CharybdisDB/README.md

 - Atomic metadata management using manifest files
 - Deterministic compaction semantics

-Certain production oriented features (e.g., background compaction threads, checksumming, compression and binary SST formats) are intentionally omitted to keep the implementation compact and auditable and to focus on correctness and crash safety over raw throughput.
+Certain production oriented features (e.g. checksumming, compression and binary SST formats) are intentionally omitted to keep the implementation compact and auditable and to focus on correctness and crash safety over raw throughput.